bearsunday/bearsunday.github.io/manuals/1.0/en/tutorial2.md

 TKT_DB_DSN=mysql:host=${TKT_DB_HOST};dbname=${TKT_DB_NAME}
 ```

-`.env` is not committed to the repository.
-Let's leave the description example in `env.dist`.
+Because `.env` file is not comitted to Git, it can contains sensitive information such as password.
+You can however create a copy called `env.dist` that will be committed, and that contains an example of the file structure.

 ```
 cp .env .env.dist